 Stress will straight up KILL your immune system.
 If you stress out about becoming ill, chances are you will make yourself sick.
 Figure out what works for you in terms of reducing the anxiety around what’s happening.
 Focus on your breathing, go for a walk, meditate, call a friend, take CBD 🙂

 Speaking of stress, many of us choose to reach for the booze.
 Alcohol will affect both your sleep patterns and hydration.
 It also affects your gut microbiome negatively and promotes leaky gut by opening tight gap junctions.

 8. Get Moderate/Light Exercise

 But maybe skip the gym for now?
 Take this time to get outside in nature.
 Do an exercise tape at home or go for a hike.
+Spending time in nature has a positive effect on our immune system, especially if we interact with the soil!
 Physical exercise boosts our immune system by flushing bacteria from the lungs and boosting white blood cell count.

 9. Include Probiotic and Prebiotic Foods in Your Diet

 Prebiotics consist of fiber that is not broken down in the digestive process and provide food to your probiotic community, creating a happy an healthy micriobiome.
 Examples of prebiotics include: plantains, chicory root, Jerusalem artichoke, Kudzu root, Cassava, Marshmallow root, Slippery Elm, Nopal cactus.